muneer78/muneer78.github.io/_posts/2022-12-05-great-lines-the-dead-garden-edition.md

 ---
-tags: great-lines
+date: 2022-12-05
-title: "Great Lines: The Dead Garden Edition"
+title: The Dead Garden Edition
+tags: newsletter
 ---

 [First](https://www.jacksonville.com/obituaries/pfla0245589), this obituary is very honest about the departed: